PremKumar135/PremKumar/README.md

 ##### **Responsibility:**
 * The task here is to predict the pacing rate in order to automate the manual change of pacing rate in the call center application of the bank.
 * Pacing rate determines how many outbound calls to dial for the particular time.
-* Used basic data explanatory analysis and time series analysis to find out the call acceptance pattern and time taken by the caller to accept and other features.
+* Did explanatory data analysis and time series analysis to find out the call acceptance pattern and time taken by the caller to accept and other features.
-* Using those features, built a formula that can predict the pacing rate for the particular time.
-* Built a script that can dynamically predict the pacing rate based on those features.
+* Built a formula that can predict the pacing rate and created a script that can dynamically predict the pacing rate for the particular time using those features.
 * Deployed the script in the production and used cron to scheduled based on needs.

 ### **Project 6: Emotion Detection model**